Wei1234c/TCPi/README.md

         - [Using USBi as a USB-I2C converter](https://github.com/Wei1234c/USBi) to access SigmaDSP.
     - An ESP32 with MicroPython environment
         - Using its I2C port to access SigmaDSP.
+- Portability:
+	- The same package can be used on PC / ESP32 without modification required.

 ## How to use it